ccapdev1920T2/s12g9/README.md

 3. Open the folder in your command line and run **npm install** to install all packages needed for the application
 4. After installation, run **node index.js** in the same command line
 5. Open a browser and go to the link **localhost:3000**
-6. Congrats the website for Paraiso Hotel is now running in you PC
+6. Congrats the website for Paraiso Hotel is now running in your PC

 ### Group Members:
 ANG, Gwyneth